snowpity/Mare-Fair-Policies/Code of Conduct.md

 - The possibility for last minute changes exists.
 Panels, events, activities, and vendor hall access may be canceled, rescheduled, relocated, or restricted in the number of attendees allowed to be present and other modifications may be made to the event without prior notification or compensation.
 Every effort will be made to announce any changes via e-mail, Mare Fair’s website, and social media channels
 - This Code of Conduct may change at any time; if any changes are made before the event, all attendees will be notified via e-mail.
 If any changes are made during the event, in addition to e-mail notification we will do our best to ensure word of the changes is distributed to all attendees
 - Failure to abide by this Code of Conduct may result in the offender’s badge and/or badge backer being revoked and confiscated, security/police action, and/or the offender being permanently banned from all future events held by Snowpity, Inc.
+- Mare Fair staff reserve the right to deny or revoke entry to any individual displaying hate symbols, engaging in hate speech, or otherwise violating this Code of Conduct.
+Enforcement decisions are made in the interest of maintaining a safe and welcoming environment for all attendees
 - You agree to indemnify, defend, and hold harmless Snowpity, Inc., from any and all damages, losses, claims, liabilities, charges, suits, penalties, costs, and/or expenses, including but not limited to court costs, attorney fees, and expenses, resulting from any act (whether intentional or not), omission, or negligence of any injury to yourself